 7. Backpacking in Sri Lanka is Budget Friendly

-If you have you just been to Australia or New Zealand and fucked up your budget.
-Then Sri Lanka can help you to get back on track.
+If you are coming from Australia or New Zealand and fucked up your budget, then Sri Lanka can help you to get back on track.
 It sure helped me.
-The prices are good, and you get good standards on a small budget.
-The guesthouse gives you nice beds, private bathrooms and sometimes even breakfast.
-As long as you keep eating local the food budget is cheap.
+The prices are good in Sri Lanka, and you get diseant standards on a small budget.
+The guesthouse gives you most of the time comfortable beds, private bathrooms and sometimes even breakfast.
+As long as you keep eating the local food the budget can stay cheap.

 Transportation is almost not a coast.
-We even “flash packed” a bit and had a private driver, because it was so cheap, that was are way to give some cash-flow to the local family in Sri Lanka.
-Best driver ever!
+We even “flash packed” a bit and had a private driver, because it was so cheap, that was our way to give some cash-flow to the local family in Sri Lanka.
+We had the Best Driver ever!
 Stopped everywhere to show us local things, that we as a tourist wouldn’t find.
-The buses and train is a must try and it is almost free.
-Of course you have to do Tuk tuk, because it´s easy to catch and they are everywhere.
+The buses, and train are a must try and it is almost free.
+Of course, you have to do Tuk-tuk car because it´s easy to catch and they are everywhere.

-I don’t recommend many hours drive with Tuk-Tuk you get a bit exhausted.
-Even do our trip from Ella to Adams Peak was an adventure, it was a bit exhausting doing it for six hours in a Tuk tuk.
-If you want check out the Super Quick Guide on Where to go in Sri Lanka to get more inspiration.
+I don’t recommend many hours drive with a Tuk-Tuk car, because you can get a bit exhausted up al the bumping up and down in the seat.
+Even so our trip from Ella to Adams Peak was an adventure, it was a bit exhausting doing it for six hours in a Tuk tuk.

 The bumps when it comes to Backpacking in Sri Lanka

-What can I say, some of the places were we stayed was not so much backpacking people.
+What can I say, some of the places where we stayed was not so much backpacking people.
 We sometimes meet a lot of vacation couples or on honeymoon.
-Sometime we were getting the feeling of being the young backpackers.
-Most of the time we just had an awesome time.
+Sometimes we were getting the feeling of being the young backpackers.
+Most of the time we just had an excellent time.

-Sometimes it was not so easy to just be on your own world exploring, because they all wanna have a piece of you; where do you come from, do you have a boyfriend, why don’t you have children, you take the picture of me, send it to me?
+Sometimes it was not so easy to just be on your world exploring, because they all wants to have a piece of you; where do you come from, do you have a boyfriend, why don’t you have children, you take a picture of me, send it to me?
 We follow you.
-We also had some cool Sri Lankan friends that just wanted to hangout with other young people and have a cool time.
+We also had some cool Sri Lankan friends that just wanted to hang out with other young people and have a wicked time.
 We even showed them Facebook.

-You have to get used to the coffee, in the end you will like it.
-It become the Sri Lankan way.
-Bring Sunscreen with you from Colombo or from home.
-It´s not so easy to find and it´s expansive.
+You have to get used to the coffee, in the end, you will like it.
+It becomes the Sri Lankan way.
+Bring Sunscreen with you from Colombo or home.
+It´s not so easy to find, and it´s expansive.